Refinance rates with Laurel Road start at 1.89%.

 One way to save is by refinancing student loans.
 When you refinance, you basically take a new loan from a private lender and use it to repay one or more of your existing student loans.

-Plus, you get to choose new repayment terms when you refinance student loans.
-You might select a shorter term to get out of debt even faster.
-Or you could extend your term to lower your monthly bills.
+- Choosing a new repayment term.
+You might select a shorter term to get out of debt even faster — or you could extend your term to lower your monthly bills.

 Note that refinancing is different from federal student loan consolidation, which involves combining federal student loans via a direct consolidation loan (and doesn’t result in a lower interest rate).
 Unlike federal consolidation, refinancing can involve federal or private student loans.